mschen21/is-website-main/content/travel/korea-seoul-nami-island.md

 If you watch Korean dramas, you may recognize Nami Island from the popular series "[Winter Sonata](https://en.wikipedia.org/wiki/Winter_Sonata "Winter Sonata")."
 Tall orange trees stretched towards the sky and the moment you entered the island, you felt at peace.
 Everything was picturesque and we biked around the entire island.

-So unbelievably beautiful - would highly recommend both of them!
+Would highly recommend visiting any season of the year.

 ![](https://dihttzbq1w95x.cloudfront.net/IMG_1741.jpg)